 “You can’t stop being afraid by just pretending everything that scares you isn’t there.”Michael Marshall

-Accepting fear means not seeking to minimize, reject, control or deny it.
+Accepting fear requires that we refrain from minimizing, rejecting, controling or denying it.
 Trying to tell ourselves that we “shouldn’t” be afraid won’t make fear go away, but instead uses up energy in overriding what our bodies are experiencing and trying to communicate to us.

-Instead of fighting against fear, we accept fear’s existence as and how it is right now and allow ourselves to feel its presence.
+Instead of fighting against fear, we accept its existence as and how it is and allow ourselves to feel its presence.